 Spent nuclear fuel is transported to Clab in appropriate transport casks, each includes 18 fuel assemblies.
 Spent nuclear fuel is unloaded from the transport casks into special metal baskets: 25 BWR fuel rods and 9 PWR rods.
 After that, the baskets and casks are carried by elevator into water to a depth of 30 meters.

 Spent nuclear fuel is stored under water for 30-40 years in spent fuel pools whose size is equal to a football field.

-Spent nuclear fuel arrives to Clab with temperature of 20,000 W. Temperature drops to 1,700 W and is about 90 ˚С after 30-40 years of storage.
+The temperature of the spent nuclear fuel drops from few hundreds of 0C when it arrives to Clab to about 90 ˚С after 30-40 years storage at the Clab.
 The activity remains quite high, about 1 Gray per hour on the surface of a copper canister.

 6,500 tons of spent nuclear fuel is stored at Clab today.
 The total storage capacity is 11,000 tons, and the license was granted for 8,000 tons.
 The spent fuel amount in the storage facility increases every day.
 Clab employees hope that a geological repository will be commissioned in time.
 Otherwise, the Clab storage facility will have to be extended.